Peripheral Arterial Disease of the Legs

 This process of plaque buildup usually happens throughout the body, including the leg arteries, coronary arteries, and carotid arteries.
 The buildup is called atherosclerosis or "hardening of the arteries."
 It slowly develops over a lifetime.
 High cholesterol, high blood pressure, and smoking help cause atherosclerosis and PAD.

 In very rare cases, PAD can be unrelated to atherosclerosis.
 Instead, it is caused by inflammation of the blood vessels (vasculitis) and old injuries that damaged the blood vessels.

 What Increases Your Risk

-Many things can increase your risk for atherosclerosis and peripheral arterial disease (PAD).
+Many things can increase your risk for atherosclerosis and PAD.
 These include:

 - High cholesterol.

 - Diabetes.
 People with diabetes often have arterial disease that is both more severe and more widespread than in people who don't have diabetes.